-Applicants must have a cumulative GPA of at least 2.5 and be a full-time Virginia Tech student during the Fall 2017 semester.
-The cumulative GPA for new Virginia Tech students will be verified at the conclusion of the Fall 2016 semester.
+Applicants must have a cumulative GPA of at least 2.5.
+The cumulative GPA for new Virginia Tech students will be verified at the conclusion of the Fall semester.
 Previous student conduct and/or honor violations will be considered in determining whether or not a student is eligible to serve as a Student Conduct Committee member.

 Successful applicants will be required to sign a Confidentiality and Commitment Agreement, which covers regular attendance at student conduct agreed resolution meetings, formal hearings, and trainings.
 Student Conduct Committee members must be available to serve during a three-hour weekly time block on weekdays (5:00 - 10:00 pm timeframe) during the following academic year and attend ongoing training opportunities.